 2. Plotting the dance.
 In tango, the man dances around the floor and the woman dances around the man.
 (See Dancing around the Man.)
 The woman may beautify the dance with her flexible body and colorful footwork, but she cannot plot the dance and change the choreography.
 That responsibility lies in the man, who must make the dance interesting, diversified and well-arranged so it would bring the woman's feminine beauty into full play.

 4. Timing her steps to the music.
 The man must lead the woman dance to the music.
 His musicality is the most important element in leading.
 He must not stick in the step or figure that he is leading and forget about the music.
 He must not just pay attention to his own timing and forget about hers.
-Rather, he must focus on timing her movements to the music, even that may mean himself needs to be a little bit off beat when necessary, because he dances for her.
+Rather, he must focus on timing her steps to the music, even that may mean himself to be a little bit off beat if necessary, because he dances for her.
 His job is to make her totally satisfied.

 6. Protecting her.
 A gentleman is very protective of the woman.
 He must prevent her from being bumped, kicked or stepped on by others.
-He must respect the line of dance and comply with the navigation rules, keep a proper distance from other dancers, halt when necessary and not run into people, and he must not lead steps that may hurt her or others.
+He must respect the line of dance, comply with navigation rules, keep a proper distance from other dancers, halt when necessary and not run into people, and he must not lead steps that may hurt her or others.
 (See Spot Dancing in Tango.)

 7. Pampering her.
 It is not manly to be rude and savage to a woman.
-A gentleman treats the woman with respect, admiration and attentiveness.
+A gentleman treats the woman with respect, appreciation, admiration and attentiveness.
 He holds her tenderly like holding a bay in his arms.
 He leads her carefully, patiently, affectionately and protectively.
 He makes her feel pampered in his arms and fully enjoy dancing with him.
 (See Men's Common Mistakes in Tango.)

 1. Complete surrender.
 The woman must entrust herself to the man.
 She must let go her ego, relax her body, settle comfortably in his arms, be obedient and move in unison with him.
 By her surrender she dispels his misgiving and gives him permission to be her leader.
 Just like when a baby is born the young parents suddenly become grownups, she makes him a man by being a woman.

 2. Following his lead.
-She must be calm and unhurried, wait for his signal to tell her how to move, and follow the lead one step at a time.
+She must be calm and unhurried, wait for his signal to tell her how to move and follow the lead one step at a time.
 She must not act on her own, initiate the step, or interfere with his lead.
 While being obedient, however, she must also be an active part of the dance.
 Following is not passively responding.
 It is a dynamic action that takes wit, ingenuity and creativeness.
 (See Activity and Passivity in Tango.)

 3. Being light and agile.
 She must relax her body and make herself light and easy for him to lead.
 She must not put too much weight on the man and become his burden.
 She must keep her own balance and not grab or hang on him for stability.
 She must not resist him, do her own thing, or wrestle with him.
 She must be sensitive and responsive to his lead at all time, and she must act dexterously.
+(See Balance and Lightness.)

 5. Complementing the man.
 As his partner she must help him, bring out his strengths and compensate for his weaknesses.
 She excites him with her femininity.
 She dances in such a way that is light, inspiring and contagious.
 She supports him when he loses balance, keeps the beats when he is off time, slows him down if he rushes, and warns him if he is to run into others.
 She helps to maintain the coherence and integrity of the dance.

 6. Beautifying the dance.
 A woman is a natural beautician and decorator.
-The man leads the dance, but it is the woman who shines the dance with her flexible body, beautiful footwork and sparkling embellishments.
+The man leads the dance but it is the woman who shines the dance with her flexible body, beautiful footwork and sparkling embellishments.
 A good follower, however, does not interfere with the lead.
 She remains in unison and harmony with the man while beautifying the dance.